voidly

 A 10-year, 1.6M-row historical OONI archive (120 countries, Parquet) is published on Hugging Face: huggingface.co/datasets/emperor-mew/ooni-censorship-historical.
 The live JSON snapshot is at huggingface.co/datasets/emperor-mew/global-censorship-index.
 Both are CC BY 4.0.

-Start using Atlas today.
+Start using Atlas.